19hours/sg-statutes/Acts/Income Tax Act.md

 [Act 2 of 2016 wef 01/04/2015]

-(3) Where the income of any approved person or company, trustee, partner, 1st tier SPV or 2nd tier SPV referred to in subsection (1)(b), (c) or (d) is not exempt from tax under this section, sections 13C, 13CA and 13R shall not apply to that income notwithstanding anything in those provisions.
+(3) Where the income of any approved person or person (including a company), trustee, partner, taxable entity, 1st tier SPV or 2nd tier SPV referred to in subsection (1)(b), (c) or (d) is not exempt from tax under this section, sections 13C, 13CA and 13R shall not apply to that income notwithstanding anything in those provisions.

 [27/2009; 29/2010]

 [Act 2 of 2016 wef 01/04/2015]

+[Act 45 of 2018 wef 20/02/2018]

 (4) Regulations made under subsection (1) may —

-(a) provide for the determination of the amount of income of any approved person or company, trustee, partner, 1st tier SPV or 2nd tier SPV referred to in subsection (1)(b), (c) or (d) to be exempt from tax;
+(a) provide for the determination of the amount of income of any approved person or person (including a company), trustee, partner, taxable entity, 1st tier SPV or 2nd tier SPV referred to in subsection (1)(b), (c) or (d) to be exempt from tax;

 [Act 2 of 2016 wef 01/04/2015]

+[Act 45 of 2018 wef 20/02/2018]

-(b) provide for the deduction of expenses, allowances and losses of any approved person or company, trustee, partner, 1st tier SPV or 2nd tier SPV referred to in subsection (1)(b), (c) or (d) otherwise than in accordance with this Act;
+(b) provide for the deduction of expenses, allowances and losses of any approved person or person (including a company), trustee, partner, taxable entity, 1st tier SPV or 2nd tier SPV referred to in subsection (1)(b), (c) or (d) otherwise than in accordance with this Act;

 [Act 2 of 2016 wef 01/04/2015]

+[Act 45 of 2018 wef 20/02/2018]

-(c) where the approved person is a partner of an approved limited partnership, provide for the recovery of tax from him in a case where the exemption ought not to have been allowed to that partner due to non-compliance with any condition imposed on the limited partnership, including the deeming of a specified amount as income of the partner for the year of assessment in which the Comptroller discovers the non‑compliance of the condition;
+(c) where the approved person is a partner of an approved partnership (including a limited partnership and a limited liability partnership), provide for the recovery of tax from him in a case where the exemption ought not to have been allowed to that partner due to non-compliance with any condition imposed on the partnership, including the deeming of a specified amount as income of the partner for the year of assessment in which the Comptroller discovers the non‑compliance of the condition;

+[Act 45 of 2018 wef 20/02/2018]

-(ca) provide for the recovery of tax from a company, trustee, 1st tier SPV or 2nd tier SPV referred to in subsection (1)(b), (c) or (d) in a case where the exemption ought not to have been allowed to the person due to non‑compliance with any condition imposed on the approved master‑feeder fund structure, approved master‑feeder fund‑SPV structure or approved master fund‑SPV structure, as the case may be;
+(ca) provide for the recovery of tax from a person (including a company), trustee, taxable entity, 1st tier SPV or 2nd tier SPV referred to in subsection (1)(b), (c) or (d) in a case where the exemption ought not to have been allowed to the person due to non‑compliance with any condition imposed on the approved master‑feeder fund structure, approved master‑feeder fund‑SPV structure or approved master fund‑SPV structure, as the case may be;

 [Act 2 of 2016 wef 01/04/2015]

+[Act 45 of 2018 wef 20/02/2018]

-(cb) provide for the recovery of tax from a partner of a limited partnership referred to in subsection (1)(b), (c) or (d) in a case where the exemption ought not to have been allowed to that partner due to non‑compliance with any condition imposed on the approved master‑feeder fund structure, approved master‑feeder fund‑SPV structure or approved master fund‑SPV structure (as the case may be), including the deeming of a specified amount as income of the partner for the year of assessment in which the Comptroller discovers the non‑compliance with the condition; and
+(cb) provide for the recovery of tax from a partner of a partnership (including a limited partnership and a limited liability partnership) referred to in subsection (1)(b), (c) or (d) in a case where the exemption ought not to have been allowed to that partner due to non‑compliance with any condition imposed on the approved master‑feeder fund structure, approved master‑feeder fund‑SPV structure or approved master fund‑SPV structure (as the case may be), including the deeming of a specified amount as income of the partner for the year of assessment in which the Comptroller discovers the non‑compliance with the condition; and

 [Act 2 of 2016 wef 01/04/2015]

+[Act 45 of 2018 wef 20/02/2018]

 (d) make provision generally for giving full effect to or for carrying out the purposes of this section.